-15.4.1 All policies of insurance to be secured and maintained under this Agreement shall provide, by endorsement, that the other party and any additional insured, where required in writing, shall be provided thirty (30) days prior written notice of any material policy changes or cancellations, and that no such cancellation or change shall be effective as respects the interest of the other party without such notice.
+(a) All policies of insurance to be secured and maintained under this Agreement shall provide, by endorsement, that the other party and any additional insured, where required in writing, shall be provided thirty (30) days prior written notice of any material policy changes or cancellations, and that no such cancellation or change shall be effective as respects the interest of the other party without such notice.

-15.4.2 Each party shall immediately notify the other regarding the occurrence of any of the following events with respect to the insurance to be carried by the notifying party under this (a) any significant loss event which may be covered by insurance; (b) any significant dispute with an insurer; (c) the early cancellation of any insurance; (d) the failure to pay any premium payment; (e) the failure, for any reason, to maintain any insurance; and (f) any significant change in insurance coverage.
+(b) Each party shall immediately notify the other regarding the occurrence of any of the following events with respect to the insurance to be carried by the notifying party under this (a) any significant loss event which may be covered by insurance; (b) any significant dispute with an insurer; (c) the early cancellation of any insurance; (d) the failure to pay any premium payment; (e) the failure, for any reason, to maintain any insurance; and (f) any significant change in insurance coverage.

-15.5 Failure to PayIrrespective of the requirements for insurance to be secured and maintained under this Agreement, the insolvency, bankruptcy, or failure of any insurance company carrying insurance for any party, or the failure of any insurance company to pay claims accruing, shall not affect, negate or waive any of the provisions of this Agreement, including, without exception, the indemnity obligations of any party.
+15.5 Failure to Pay.
+Irrespective of the requirements for insurance to be secured and maintained under this Agreement, the insolvency, bankruptcy, or failure of any insurance company carrying insurance for any party, or the failure of any insurance company to pay claims accruing, shall not affect, negate or waive any of the provisions of this Agreement, including, without exception, the indemnity obligations of any party.

 15.6 Miscellaneous.

-15.6.1 Non-waiver.
+(a) Non-waiver.
 Failure of either party to comply with the foregoing insurance requirements shall in no way waive its obligations or liabilities under this Agreement or the rights of Owner hereunder against Operator, or the rights of Operator hereunder against Owner.

-15.6.2 Right to Insure.
+(b) Right to Insure.
 Should either party fail to provide or maintain any of the insurance coverage required under this Article 15, the other party shall have the right to provide or maintain such coverage at the failing party’s expense, either by direct charge or set-off.

-15.6.3 Subcontractor Insurance.
-Before permitting any Subcontractor to perform any Work, Operator shall obtain a certificate of insurance from each such Subcontractor evidencing that such Subcontractor has obtained, from insurance carriers licensed to do business as required by applicable Law, insurance in such amounts and against such risks as is prudent in light of the Work to be performed by such Subcontractor, and subject to the commercial availability of such insurance and commensurate with normal practices in the location where such Work is performed.
+(c) Subcontractor Insurance.
+Before permitting any Subcontractor to perform any Work, Operator shall obtain a certificate of insurance from each such Subcontractor evidencing that such Subcontractor has obtained, from insurance carriers licensed to do business as required by Applicable Law, insurance in such amounts and against such risks as is prudent in light of the Work to be performed by such Subcontractor, and subject to the commercial availability of such insurance and commensurate with normal practices in the location where such Work is performed.
 At minimum, all Subcontractors shall be required to maintain i) workers compensation and employers liability insurance in compliance with applicable statute and waving the insurer’s subrogation rights with respect to Owner and Operator and ii) general liability insurance coverage with limits not less than $1,000,000 per occurrence and in the annual aggregate, which shall include Owner and Operator as additional insured with respect to all claims arising out of or in any way related to Work being performed by Subcontractor and be endorsed to apply as primary insurance for such claims.

-15.6.4 Compliance with Insurance.
+(d) Compliance with Insurance.
 Each party and its directors, officers, representatives, agents, and employees shall comply with the terms of the policies of insurance referred to in this Article 15, including the procedures for claims notification and administration under such insurance policies, and shall not do or omit to do anything which might render policies voidable or entitle insurers to avoid liability thereunder.
 Operator shall ensure that all Subcontracts shall include provisions similar to this Section.

-15.6.5.
+(e).
 Budget.
 The cost of obtaining and maintaining all the insurance policies required by Section 15.2 should be included in the Budget.